 Support for Not-for-Profit Groups

-Noosa Council’s Community Development Department provides a range of services for Not-for-Profit groups and organisations in our community including:
+Noosa Council’s Community Development team provides a range of services for Not-for-Profit groups and organisations in our community including:

 - Providing grants and assistance with grant applications